Barrandov Studios: Founding

 In 1921, Miloš Havel created the A-B Joint Stock Company by merging his own American Film distribution company with the Biografia film distributors.
-At first, A-B studios were located in the garden of a Vinohrady brewery.
+Initially, A-B studios were located in the garden of a Vinohrady brewery.
 However, with the emerging sound film, new modern stages equipped for sound recording had to be built.
-At the beginning of the 1930s, Miloš's brother Václav planned to build a luxurious residential complex on a hill on what were then the outskirts of Prague.
+In early 1930s, Havel's brother, Václav, planned to build a luxurious residential complex on a hill on what were then the outskirts of Prague.
 Miloš Havel had suggested that he include a modern film studio in the development.
-The area was to be called Barrandov after Joachim Barrande, the French geologist who had worked at the fossil-rich site in the 19th century.
-Still to this day, the Barrandov Rock displays a plaque with Barrande's name.
+The area would be called Barrandov after Joachim Barrande, the French geologist who had worked at the fossil-rich site in the 19th century.
+Since then, Barrandov Rock displays a plaque with Barrande's name.

 Construction of the studio, based on designs by Max Urban, began on 28 November 1931 and was completed in 1933.
-Fourteen months later, Barrandov's first Czech film, Murder on Ostrovni Street, was shot there.
-The volume of films shot at the studio increased rapidly.
+One year later, Barrandov's first Czech film, Murder on Ostrovni Street, was shot there.
+The volume of films made at the studio increased rapidly.
 Barrandov had three hundred permanent employees, was making up to eighty films a year, and had begun to attract foreign producers.
-It was the best-equipped studio in Central Europe and in the early years, foreign production companies such as UFA, MGM, and Paramount developed their own distribution systems in Czechoslovakia because of it.
+It was the best-equipped studio in Central Europe, and in its early years, foreign production companies such as UFA, MGM, and Paramount developed their own distribution systems in Czechoslovakia thanks to Barrandov.

-During the occupation of Czechoslovakia by Nazi Germany during World War II (1940–1945), major additions were made to the studio's facilities.
+During the occupation of Czechoslovakia by Nazi Germany during World War II, between 1940 and 1945, major additions were made to the studio's facilities.
 Seeking to make Barrandov an equal to the major film studios in Berlin and Munich, the Nazis drew up plans for three large interconnecting stages.
-Construction work started in 1941 but the final stage was not completed until early 1945.
-These three huge stages (with more than 37000 sqft of shooting space) still form the main attraction of the studios to filmmakers throughout the world.
+Construction work started in 1941, but the final stage was not completed until early 1945.
+These three huge stages, with more than 37000 sqft of shooting space, still form the main attraction of the studios to filmmakers throughout the world.

 Shortly after the war, Barrandov and its smaller sister, Hostivař Studios, were nationalized and remained under state ownership until the beginning of the 1990s.
 During this time, Barrandov's new film laboratories were constructed, as was a special effects stage with a back projection tunnel and a water tank equipped for underwater shooting.

 New wave

 In the 1960s, a new wave of Czech films attracted worldwide attention.
 Czech film directors working at Barrandov at this time included Miloš Forman, Jiří Menzel, Vojtěch Jasný, Pavel Juráček, Věra Chytilová, Jan Němec, Ivan Passer, František Vláčil, Elmar Klos, and Ján Kadár.

-Throughout the 1970s and 1980s, Barrandov continued to produce feature films, particularly comedies and fairy tales, turning out an average of seventy pictures a year.
+Throughout the 1970s and 1980s, Barrandov continued to produce feature films, particularly comedies and fairy-tales, turning out an average of seventy pictures a year.
 In the 1980s, some major American productions were made in the studios, including Barbra Streisand's Yentl and Miloš Forman's Amadeus, winner of several Academy Awards.